 Berries and fruit are easy to find because they are usually quite large and colorful.

-Good Berry Bad Berry: Who’s Edible, Who’s Toxic, and How to Tell the Difference (Good…Bad) Everything from mulberries to ground cherries are free for the taking.
+Good Berry Bad Berry: Who’s Edible, Who’s Toxic, and How to Tell the Difference (Good…Bad) Everything from mulberries to ground cherries is free for the taking.
 I recommend following local foraging groups in your area so you can stay abreast of the seasons and know what’s available.
 That way you to go out and gather food before the birds and other animals do.